a-leithner/dct-sandbox/README.md

 and for applying the DFT to arbitrary NumPy matrices (which must be square).
 To compute the DFT of a matrix `M`, call `dft.compute_dft (M)`.
-This will be equivalent to `np.fft.fft2 (M, norm="forward")` (numerical inaccuracies not withstanding).
+This will be equivalent to `np.fft.fft2 (M, norm="forward")` (numerical inaccuracies notwithstanding).
 To compute the IDFT of a matrix `D`, e.g. to transform a DFT-transformed matrix back to its original form, call `dft.compute_idft (D)`.
-This will be equivalent to `np.fft.ifft2 (D, norm="forward")` (numerical inaccuracies not withstanding).
+This will be equivalent to `np.fft.ifft2 (D, norm="forward")` (numerical inaccuracies notwithstanding).

 Provides no CLI.